 Entrance Requirements: Refer to Admission criteria.
 Click for Entrance Score Requirements.

-Education: A high school diploma or equivalent (GED) is not necessary for application or admission, but must be received prior to the awarding of this certificate.
-College transcripts will be evaluated on an individual basis.
+Education: A high scjool diploma or equivalent (GED) is not required for application or admission, but is required for graduation.

 Advisor: A Program Advisor should be consulted prior to enrolling in any course.
 An advisor will be assigned by admissions.